Lcmc23/Lcmc23/README.md

 # Hi, Lucas Cabral here!

 Knowledge in Computer Networks, including TCP/IP networks, infrastructure, structured cabling, network device configuration, analysis, identification and hardware maintenance.
 Planning, Design and Infrastructure of internal networks.
 Configuration and maintenance of network services (servers).
-Has knowledge in Cloud Computing (AWS).
+Has knowledge in Cloud Computing.
 Administration of Linux users, servers and systems.
 Configuration of Cisco equipment, switches and routers.

    🌎 **"Discipline is the key to success."** 🧠